nationalarchives/engineering-handbook/docs/technology/index.md

 - [TypeScript](frontend/javascript.md#typescript) - which must be compiled down to [JavaScript](frontend/javascript.md)
 - [SCSS](frontend/css.md#sassscss) - allows us to more easily write CSS

-Any other technologies MUST be proposed to and agreed by the [Technical Architects Group](../organisation/technical-architects-group.md) through the process of [requesting changes](https://nationalarchives.github.io/engineering-handbook/ways-of-working/documentation/#requesting-changes).
+Any other technologies MUST be proposed to and agreed by the [Technical Leads](../organisation#technical-leads-group) through the process of [requesting changes](https://nationalarchives.github.io/engineering-handbook/ways-of-working/documentation/#requesting-changes).

 These decisions have been guided by [The GDS Way - Programming languages](https://gds-way.cloudapps.digital/standards/programming-languages.html).